Undergraduate Admission Process

 All test scores, fee waivers, transcripts, and letters of recommendation must be submitted directly from the respective testing agency, counselor/designated school official, evaluation agency, or recommender.

+Unless otherwise noted, items are not accepted via email or via fax.
 If you cannot submit any of your documents electronically (for example: your college transcript), please mail these items to the address provided below.

 Office of Admission